 The amount of work to grow my travel blog has been much less than I expected and much more rewarding than I expected.
 To start your own travel blog, you really only need two things:

-A plethora of experiences to draw inspiration from
+A plethora of experiences to draw inspiration from A computer

 That’s about it.
 I consider myself a decent writer, but even a mediocre writer becomes a fantastic storyteller given the right experiences.
 If you’re starting a travel blog, you probably travel a lot.
 You’ve probably experienced hundreds of things that you want to tell everyone.
 Tell them.
 Tell all the stories you can.
 You never know who is on Google right now looking to hear your exact story, whether to inform or inspire them.
 One of my most-Googled articles is about cocaine in Colombia.
 Seriously, Google “getting cocaine in Colombia” and I’m pretty sure I’m the first one to pop up.